jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I enter the dining hall.
 Grand as a cathedral, dozens of nobles await.

 The fire is lit.
 The table is set, the drink is ready, the meat is carved.
+I look forward to having a meal.

 I am to be announced.